 Let’s play with an HTTP stub quickly.

 button.
-On the stub edit view, select POST
+On the stub edit view, enter URL /some/thing

 .